JenniferNolasco/book-log/README.md

-# book-log
+# Book Log
-Jupyter notebook of books I read and information about them
+A Jupyter Notebook of books I read starting from mid 2020 and information about them.
+Gets updated monthly.
+Priority is building the dataset not doing much exploratory or analysis work.